piotr07da/EventForging/README.md

 - InMemory mode
 - EventStore integration
 - CosmosDb integration
-- Opened for another databases
+- Allows integration with other databases
+- Per command idempotent
-- No inheritance hell - there are no base classes, you don't have to inherit from anything.
+- No inheritance hell - there are no base classes, you don't have to inherit from anything

 ## Using EventForging
 ### Application Layer
-To get and save an aggregate from and to the database we use the `IRepository<TAggregate>`.
+To get and save an aggregate from and to the database we use the `IRepository<TAggregate>` interface.
 ```csharp
     private readonly IRepository<Customer> _repository;

     public async Task Consume(ConsumeContext<RegisterCustomer> context)
     {
         var command = context.Message;

         var customer = Customer.Register(CustomerId.FromValue(command.CustomerId), CustomerName.FromValue(command.Name));
         await _repository.SaveAsync(command.CustomerId, customer, ExpectedVersion.None, context.ConversationId, context.InitiatorId);
     }